Shadows of characteristic cycles, Verma modules, and positivity of Chern-Schwartz-MacPherson classes of Schubert cells: Demazure-Lusztig operators

-\begin{proof} It suffices to show that the BGG operator $\partial_i$ is self-adjoint and that the adjoint of $s_i$ is $- s_i$.
-We first {verify} that $\partial_i$ is self-adjoint{; while this is well-known, we include a proof for completeness.} Let $P_i$ be the minimal parabolic group and $\pi_i: G/B \to G/P_i$ the natural projection.
+\begin{proof} It suffices to show that the BGG operator $\partial_i$ is self-adjoint and that the adjoint of $\mfs_i$ is $- \mfs_i$.
+We first verify that $\partial_i$ is self-adjoint{; while this is well-known, we include a proof for completeness.} Let $P_i$ be the minimal parabolic group and $\pi_i: G/B \to G/P_i$ the natural projection.
 Recall that $\partial_i = \pi_i^* (\pi_i)_*$.
-Then
+Then by the projection formula

 where the last equality follows by symmetry.